yufanghou/yufanghou.github.io/_pages/about.md

   - /about.html
 ---

-I'm a founding professor for Natural Language Processing at [IT:U - Interdisciplinary Transformation University Austria](https://it-u.at/en/).
+I'm a professor for Natural Language Processing at [IT:U - Interdisciplinary Transformation University Austria](https://it-u.at/en/).
 I'm also a research scientist at [IBM Research Europe - Ireland](https://research.ibm.com/labs/ireland).
 Previously, I was an adjunct senior lecturer, visiting professor and co-supervisor at [UKP Lab-TU Darmstadt](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp).

 <!--I have a strong background in discourse processing, computational argumentation, fact-checking, scholarly document processing, and information extraction. -->